 One of the feet I get asked to demonstrate the most is the zipper foot.
-Sounds easy enough but did you know there are several different types of sewing machine zipper feet?
-This article and video are the first in a series on the different types of sewing machine zipper feet and how to use them.
+Sounds easy enough, but did you know there are several types of sewing machine zipper feet?
+This article and video are the first in a series on the different sewing machine zipper feet types and how to use them.

 Where are Zippers Used?

 Zippers are most commonly found in clothing.
 Typically they will be in pants, tailored skirts, and dresses.
 Zippers are also used in bags, pillows, and other home décor projects.
-In the past zipper were typically hidden but in the last 5 years or so many designers have begun using exposed zippers.
-When sewing an exposed zipper I like to use one that does have a decorative edge but it isn't necessary.
+In the past, zippers were typically hidden, but in the last five years or so, many designers have begun using exposed zippers.
+When sewing an exposed zipper, I like to use one with a decorative edge, but it isn't necessary.

 All-Purpose Zipper Foot

 The all-purpose zipper foot is the one that comes with the sewing machine when you buy it.
-When using it you change the needle position so that it comes down on either the right side or the left side of the toe.
+When using it, you change the needle position so that it comes down on either the right or left sides of the toe.

 Invisible Zipper Foot